mttschltz/kittythinks/content/-vc-by-bradley-miles-super-summary-part-i.md

 ## "VC" - _SUPER SUMMARY_ Part I

-**Note that I am being excessively detailed in PART I, because it is the section that needs the most in-depth explanations.
+**Note that I am being excessively detailed in PART I, because it is the section that contained the most facts.
 This is not a short summary but a play-by-play - which I felt necessary for it to be useful.
 Cheers!**

 _What is a venture capitalist? _